DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - 7.4.1 Need-to-know/least privilege
     - 💥**Need-to-know principle**: imposes the requirement to grant users 📝access only to data or resources they need to perform assigned work tasks.
 The need-to-know policy operates on the basis that any given system user should be granted access only to portions of sensitive information or materials necessary to perform some task.
+        - The Need-To-Know (NTK) principle is used to determine if a user’s access to certain information is necessary to perform their job role sufficiently.
+If a user does not need read access to data to carry out their job role, they should not be granted access.
+The need-to-know principle differs from least privilege because the need-to-know principle is only concerned with read access.
     - 💥**Least privilege principle**: states that subjects are granted only the privileges necessary to perform assigned work tasks and no more.
 The principle of least privilege ensures that personnel are granted only the 📝permissions they need to perform their job and no more.
         - privilege in this context includes both permissions to data and rights to perform systems tasks
         - limiting and controlling privileges based on this concept protects confidentiality and data integrity